 Louise and Ximena with Anna and Irina (Interns) 2015 at an event the Interns organised for ABColombia

 Renan is a journalist and international relations expert with over ten years of professional experience.
 He is fluent in Portuguese, English and Spanish.
 Before interning with ABColombia, Renan was the Head of International Desk at SBT, the second most important TV network in Brazil, where he produced several breaking news stories.
 In the United Kingdom, he studied an MA in International Relations at Goldsmiths, University of London.
 His dissertation was focused on international security.
+South America in the future and pursue a career that combines art with human rights.

 Paula interned with ABColombia from May to November 2018.
 She completed her MSc in Gender, Development, and Globalisation at LSE, where she focused particularly on human rights in the Global South.
 Her dissertation research focused on the gender approach in the Colombian Peace Process and Final Peace Agreement, and previously during her BA in International Relations at King’s College London, her dissertation examined the prospects of peace in Colombia after the 2016 Peace Agreement.
 She has previously interned in the United Nations ECLAC in the Gender Issues Division, focusing on carework rights and women’s empowerment across Latin America, as well as in Socialyse Havas Media with the Social Media Team.

-Working with ABColombia as a Research & Communications intern has been very rewarding.
-I have met a Colombian Human Rights defender visiting the UK, which was an incredible experience.
-The internship offers me the opportunity to utilise my Spanish skills through research and expand my knowledge on Human Rights advocacy in the UK and Europe.
-I look forward to what I will continue to learn during my time here!
+Working with ABColombia as a Research & Communications Intern has been very rewarding.
+I have met a Colombian human rights defender visiting the UK, which was an incredible experience.
+The internship offers me the opportunity to utilise my Spanish skills through research and expand my knowledge on human rights advocacy in the UK and Europe.
+I look forward to what I will continue to learn during my time here.

 Helen interned with ABColombia from February to August 2018.
 She completed her BA in History with Spanish at UCL, where she focused on Latin American and Chilean cultural and social history of the 20th century.
 As part of her degree she undertook a research project in Santiago, Chile, interviewing local mural artists about alternative, artistic forms of political expression.
 She has previously volunteered for AIESEC in Mexico City, leading workshops in youth groups on environmental issues and multiculturalism.
 Prior to this, she volunteered in Honduras, working on issues such as gender equality, women’s empowerment and micro-enterprise.
 Helen currently works as a Development Officer for West London Zone.